Dimitrios Mousiaris

 Dimitris Mousiaris was a Greek football player, one of the greatest talents of the 1970s.
 He played, as a professional, only for his hometown team AEL from 1977 to 1979, earning 64 caps and scoring 10 goals.
 He was a part of U-19 and U-21 Greece national teams and he was recognized by the great Mimis Domazos as his heir apparent.

 Mousiaris died in a car accident in Thiva on 6 September 1979, along with his teammate Dimitrios Koukoulitsios.
 He was only 20.
 In the car was also Giannis Valaoras, who survived and became one of AEL's all-time best players.

+In Larissa, the Koukoulitsios-Mousiaris Tournament is played to honor the players.